 Set design including dye sublimation printed fabric, cushions

 Duration: 6.04 min

-"Polymer George For Listening to Centauri Tel.
-4" is an installation by Hypercomf that functions as a comfortable scenario and a soft vessel for concentrated listening to the sound recording of a telephone call “Centauri Tel 4” ,a work by George Tigkas .
-Hypercomf created bed linen and night stands for a discomforting bed ,such as the ones that are so comfortable they keep you up, tossing and turning all night.
-The linen is imprinted with scanned images of small plastic items and trash retrieved from the shores of Tinos Island of the Cyclades, where the artists reside and on whose northern shoreline end up trash from the entire North Aegean Sea and from the passing of multinational commercial boats traveling upwards towards the Red Sea.
-From the comfort of this bed that you can pretend is your own for the night, relax and listen to the sound waves of a telephone call licking the cement shoreline that receives the earths oceans.
+"Polymer George, For Listening to Centauri Tel.
+4" is an installation by Hypercomf that functions as a soft vessel for concentrated listening to “Centauri Tel 4” a work by George Tigkas, consisting of a recorded telephone call.
+Hypercomf created bed linen and night stands for a discomforting bed , ones that are so comfortable they keep you up, tossing and turning all night.
+The linen is imprinted with scanned images of micro plastic and trash retrieved from the Northern shores of Tinos Island of the Cyclades.
+These shores are the final resting place for trash from commercial boat traffic from the North Aegean Sea.
+From the comfort of this bed, that you can pretend is your own for the night, relax and listen to the sound waves of a telephone call, licking the cement shoreline that receives the earths oceans.

 On the 18th of September 2008, whilst the MV (motor vessel) CENTAURI was bound to Mombassa to discharge cargo, she was attacked by pirates.
 The pirates took full command of the vessel and diverted her to an anchorage off Somalia.
 For more than two months, the vessel, cargo and crew remained under armed detention and were finally released on 27th November 2008 against a ransom payment of US$ 924,000.
 Negotiations took 64 days during which 66 telephone calls were recorded.
 This recording is the first actual contact between the Somalis' spokesman and the company's proxy when the first request for ransom was established.

 TEL 4 TRANSCRIPTION

 Date : Tuesday, 23 September 2008 – CD6